Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Long-Run Average Control

 \end{proposition}

-The proposition states that region $\cA$ is absorbing under any admissible policy: all trajectories are guaranteed to reach $\cA$ within a common time bound, and once they reach $\cA$, they remain in $\cA$ thereafter.
+The proposition states that all trajectories are guaranteed to reach $\cA$ within a common time bound (across all policies) and once they reach $\cA$, they remain in $\cA$ thereafter.
 Since the queue is empty in $\cA$, we have $(x(t) - N)^+ = 0$ and $x(t) \wedge N = x(t)$ for $t\geq t_{\cA}$.
 Hence, when considering long-run average performance we may replace the objective in \eqref{eq:fluid_1} with